gstew5/cs4100-sp19/doc/vm.md

 ### Call

-Call function at address `target` with arguments `varg1 varg2 ... vargN`.
+Call function at address `target` with arguments `varg1 varg2 ... vargN`. `caller_fp` is the frame pointer of the caller, which by calling convention was stored on the stack before the call instruction is executed (the `ret` instruction below expects this).
-`cur_fp` is the frame pointer of the caller, which must be stored on the stack before the call instruction is executed.
+Also by calling convention, the **fp** register contains `callee_fp`, addressing the callee's first argument, at the point at which the call is executed.

 The result of `Call` is to:
 1. Pop the `target` address.
-2. Push `cur_pc` onto the stack (points to the instruction directly after the call).
+2. Push `caller_pc` onto the stack.
+Note that because the GrumpyVM's mainloop increments the `pc` before executing the instruction at `pc - 1`, `caller_pc` points to the instruction directly after the call (the caller's continuation).
 3. Set the machine's `pc` register to `target`.

 `Call` raises an error if `target` is an invalid instruction.